neumino/thinky/documentation/api/document.md

 To delete joined documents that are not directly linked to the document but could be in the database, use [purge](#purge).

+If you do not want to use a promise, you can directly pass a callback to `deleteAll`.

 _Example_: Delete a single document and its account.